ezrosent/allocators-rs/info/elfmalloc-performance.md

 This document is a work in progress.
 We are currently working on providing results for more `malloc` implementations in more workloads.
 We are also exploring various optimizations for the allocator.
+Various tuning parameters improve `elfmalloc` performance substantially in some of these benchmarks, sometimes at the cost of performance elsewhere.
+We are also still investigating the best balance of these parameters.
+We are also still investigating the different benchmark settings in use to ensure that all settings are fair wrt different allocators' thread-local cache sizes.

 ## Two variants of `elfmalloc`